What I’m Reading This Summer (And You Should, Too)

 Dreamland Burning–historical fiction.
 A teen finds a skeleton in her family’s backyard.
 Her discovery will lead her to question race relations, not only 100 years ago, but today as well.
 Already downloaded and I can’t wait to start this!

 Dread Nation – Imagine the zombie apocalypse broke out during the Civil War.
 If you’re still with me, you’ll love this book.
 Find out how the war ends and how life changes for a young African American zombie fighter woman in Baltimore.
 I really enjoyed this one and hope you do, too!

 Educated – In this memoir, Tara Westover describes her early life, growing up (barely) home-schooled in rural Idaho with a survivalist father.
 However, she eventually ended up breaking with her parents and earning a PhD from Cambridge.
 Some pretty harrowing descriptions of her early life and an amazing transformation.

 The Poet X – This YA book, written in verse, has won so many awards!
-I’m on a crazy long waitlist this, but am patient!
+I’m was on a crazy long waitlist for this, but this book was worth the wait!
 Set in Harlem, a young woman Xiomara, uses poetry to express her feelings and thoughts.